 The DOE confirmed the commerciality of the 20-MW MGPP-1 in 2011, allowing MGI to proceed with the MGPP's development stage, involving 1) the drilling of two (2) wells to complete the steam production and reinjection well capacities, and 2) the construction of the steamfield and power plant facilities.
-The MGPP-1's

-115kV Transmission Line system was successfully connected to the existing Manila Electric Company (MERALCO) line in September 2013.
+The MGPP-1's 115kV Transmission Line system was successfully connected to the existing Manila Electric Company (MERALCO) line in September 2013.
 Upon completion of the reliability and performance testing, the MGPP-1 went on commercial operations on February 8, 2014.
-All electricity generated are sold to offtaker, ACEN, following the aforementioned acquisition of PHINMA by ACEN.
+All electricity generated is sold to offtaker, ACEN, following the aforementioned acquisition of PHINMA by ACEN.

-On February 08-27, 2021, the Maibarara-1 facility had a scheduled minor maintenance shutdown.
-Various maintenance activities for the unit's mechanical and electrical, and instrumentation facilities, as well as for the switchyard and transmission lines, were carried-out by MGI technical staff and private contractors.
+On June 23-28, 2023, the Maibarara-1 and 2 power plants had an opportunity maintenance shutdown during the relocation of transmission line and stub poles affected by SLEX-TR4 construction.
+Various maintenance activities for the plants' mechanical, electrical, and instrumentation facilities, as well as for the switchyard and transmission lines, were carried-out by MGI technical staff and private contractors.